Balsamic vinegar: Balsamic vinegar of Modena

-Condimenti that used the term balsamic
+Italian condimenti that used the term balsamic

-Condimento (dressing) balsamic vinegars may be labeled as condimento balsamico, salsa balsamica or salsa di mosto cotto.
+Condimento ('dressing') balsamic vinegars may be labeled as condimento balsamico, salsa balsamica or salsa di mosto cotto.
 For those products, there is a risk of creating confusion among consumers looking for the original Balsamic Vinegar of Modena PGI, the two different Traditional Balsamic Vinegar of Modena PDO, and Traditional Balsamic Vinegar of Reggio Emilia PDO.

 Condimento balsamic vinegar may be made in any of the following ways: